gravitational/teleport/docs/4.2/admin-guide.md

 * Replace `Example_GCP_Project_Name` and `Example_TELEPORT_FIRESTORE_TABLE_NAME`
   with your own settings.
 Teleport will create the table automatically.

 * `Example_TELEPORT_FIRESTORE_TABLE_NAME` and `Example_TELEPORT_FIRESTORE_EVENTS_TABLE_NAME`
   **must** be different Firestore tables.
 The schema is different for each.
 Using the same table name for both will result in errors.

-* The AWS authentication setting above can be omitted if the machine itself is running on an EC2 instance with an IAM role.
+* The GCP authentication setting above can be omitted if the machine itself is running on a GCE instance with a Service Account that has access to the Firestore table.

 * Audit log settings above are optional.
 If specified, Teleport will store the audit log in Firestore and the session recordings **must** be stored in a GCP bucket, i.e.both `audit_xxx` settings must be present.
 If they are not set, Teleport will default to a local file  system for the audit log, i.e.
   `/var/lib/teleport/log` on an auth server.

 ## Upgrading Teleport